 - National Electrical Code, NFPA 70-05, 2005 Edition (excluding Article 80)

 - Florida Fire Prevention Code, Life Safety Code, NFPA 101, 2003 Edition

-- West Palm Beach Local Amendments (see www.floridabuilding.org select “Florida Building Code” and then select “Local Amendments”)
+- West Palm Beach Local Amendments (to access please click on the following link: www.floridabuilding.org select “Florida Building Code” and then choose “Local Amendments”)

-You can access the Florida Building Code and all amendments directly from www.floridabuilding.org
+You can access the Florida Building Code and all amendments directly by clicking on the following link: www.floridabuilding.org